aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-07-22-INC-Affiliate-NAS-AI.md

 # Lateral Movement

 A compromised domain administrator account was used over WinRM to control an internal Windows server.
-From there, the affiliate treated legitimate management interfaces as a lateral-movement fabric.

 The recovered scripts used or attempted to use: